spessasus/spessasynth_core/docs/getting-started/index.md

 ## Understanding the audio loop

-Spessasynth_core provides very *raw* access to the audio data, outputing float PCM samples.
+Spessasynth_core provides very *raw* access to the audio data, outputting float PCM samples.
 These samples can then be sent to speakers, saved somewhere or processed, generally in a loop.

 ### Example MIDI player audio loop